EverythingMe/pyfrank/README.md

-pyfrank - a python binding for automating iOS applications using frank.
+pyfrank - python binding for iOS automation using frank.
 ==================================================

 pyfrank is an API to interact with frank, the iOS automation framework.